simply-logical/simply-logical/paper/paper.md

 The book consists of three parts.
 Part I deals with Logic and Logic Programming and covers:

-* main concepts in Logic Programming, such as program clauses, query answering, proof trees, and recursive data structures (Chapter 1);
+* main concepts in Logic Programming, such as programme clauses, query answering, proof trees, and recursive data structures (Chapter 1);
 * rigorous discussion of resolution theorem proving in clausal logic, stepping through propositional clausal logic, relational clausal logic (without functors), full clausal logic, and definite clause logic, dealing on the way